ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 ## Identities and Actions

-When a human authenticates, quite often the purpose is not to perform manual actions directly within the system, but to authorize a software component — such as an application or service — to execute actions on their behalf.
-The authentication process enables the system to verify the identity and establish a trust relationship that permits delegated execution.
+When a human authenticates, the purpose is often not to interact manually with the system, but to authorize a software component — such as an application or service — to act **on their behalf**.
+The authentication process enables the system to verify the user's identity and establish a trust relationship that authorizes **delegated execution** within a constrained identity context derived from the user.

-This delegation is by design: software acts as an intermediary, and the actions it performs must be tied back to the identity of the authenticated user.
-However, in complex distributed environments, this model introduces several challenges.
+In some environments, this may involve **impersonation**, where the delegated component temporarily assumes the user's identity.
+In others, the component retains its own identity but operates under an explicitly authorized and verifiable delegation model.

 ### Distributed Execution Challenges